Audiveris/audiveris/docs/_pages/advanced/training.md

 ### Trainer Dialog {#trainer}

 This dialog is dedicated to the training of Audiveris basic classifier (a glyph classifier).
-It is launched via the pulldown menu `Tools | Train classifier...` or, from the global repository, by its `Repository | Train classifier...` menu.
+It is launched via the pulldown menu {{ site.tools_train }} or, from the global repository, by its `Repository → Train classifier` menu.

 ![](../assets/images/classifier_training.png)